We often hear it said, “the Bible really doesn’t have a lot to say about ________”

 Maybe David Mead was trying to build on Luke 14.
 But whether he was or was not, we can.
 And we should because we will never find a more reliable foundation than God’s Word.

 The same holds true for any profession, any recreation, our food choices, the typical time we head to bed, the friends we choose – anything!

-For some, the everywhere and everything reach of God’s sovereignty will strike them as an imposition – there’s no square inch of creation left for us to call our own!
-But when we understand that God loves us, and is smarter than us, then we’ll see this not as an imposition, but as a comfort.
-God is watching out for us, and has guidance for us, no matter what we are doing.
+For some, the everywhere-and-everything reach of God’s sovereignty will strike them as an imposition – there’s no square inch of creation left for us to call our own!
+But when we understand that God loves us, and is smarter than us, then we’ll see this not as restrictions, but as a comfort.
+God is watching out for us and has guidance for us, no matter what we are doing.

 The answer is still no. The Bible might not speak about cars, but it does offer warnings about the pull of idolatry, which may be a concern for any young gearhead whose interest is bordering on obsession.